padjohn/traki/docs/People/Atlas.md

     **Career**:
     [EnKAD][] [1913]
     [IIS][] [1921]
-    [AIO][] [1923]
+    AIO [1923]

 ## Early Life
 Atlas' life before [EnKAD][] is a question mark.
-Both of his parents were allegedly killed by Republicans during the [2nd Enlightement][].
+Both of his parents were allegedly killed by Republicans during the 2nd Enlightement.
 Being left an orphan, Atlas was raised by his aunt, until he disappeared in 1908.

 ## Bosporoi
-By the time he resurfaced in 1910, Atlas established himself as a Stratigos of the [Bospori Syndicate][].
+By the time he resurfaced in 1910, Atlas established himself as a Stratigos of the Bospori Syndicate.
 Rumours say that he engaged in several criminal activities – from racketeering to gambling to the dissemination of illegal substances such as opium and heroin.
 Although the Bospori were known to engage in human trafficking and forced prostitution, it is unclear whether Atlas played a role in the organization of these crimes.
 In contrast, there is substantial evidence linking him to the Kerameikos Central Station Robbery, for which he was arrested by the Metropolitan Police on July 7th, 1913.

 While Atlas was being held for questioning, a senior officer from EnKAD – [Crius][] – happened to inspect the local prefecture.
 Crius took a personal interest in Atlas and took it upon himself to conduct the interrogation.
 According to an anonymous member of the prefecture's medical staff, 'Crius opened negotiations by shooting Atlas in the leg'.
 However, Atlas supposedly refused to share the names of his co-associates.